wso2/ballerina-vscode/docs/TEST_GUIDE.md

 - Keep the fast suite fast: anything needing Java/LS/VSCode uses a non-`jest.config.js` config name.
 - Extract, don't mock-the-world: a pure function trapped in a heavy module → move it to a narrow-import sibling + re-export.
 - WSO2 Apache-2.0 header on every test file.
-- Before pushing: the affected package's `test` is green (or intentionally-red with a documented `it`/comment + issue link).
+- Before pushing: the affected package's `test` is green (or intentionally-red with a documented `it`/comment + issue link), and `node scripts/typecheck-tests.js` passes.